Global Workforce Skills

 Follow the required course load to ensure you complete the program within the designated timeframe.

-Full-time status is defined as a student registered in a program of study.
-Global Workforce Skills students will be enrolled in between three and five courses per term.
+Global Workforce Skills students must remain enrolled in a minimum of three courses per term to maintain full-time status.
 Each course requires approximately 10 hours of learner effort per week.

 What is a professional certificate?